 Despite it being as trying as a year can be, 2020 has shown the industry’s resilience and given salon owners worldwide new strategies and tactics to look at their business.
 It has also given many the chance to look at performance metrics from a different angle.
 However, it seems that every time you pick up the phone, a new city is approaching a lockdown.
 Again.

 The modern salon was not built for social distancing measures.
 Salon architects and designers honed their craft to maximize the floor plan and include as many profit-generating stations as comfortably possible.
-Salons who would have been used to double-booking and packing guests are seeing profit per square foot, profit per hour, and other metrics associated with maximizing income go out the window with government mandates restricting capacity.
+Salons who would have been used to double-booking and packing guests in their salon appointment book are seeing profit per square foot, profit per hour, and other metrics associated with maximizing income go out the window with government mandates restricting capacity.

 So whether you’re on the edge of your seat waiting for your government’s next announcement or already in your home office, we’d like to share some easy ways to maximize each salon visit.

 A considerable change in customer behavior

 Upon every shutdown and reopening, salons’ front desks end up having to juggle appointments — old and new — with a hefty waiting list, managing hundreds of clients desperate to get in and feel normal.
 What’s more, is this harsh reality: clients who used to come bi-weekly are now often lucky to get an appointment monthly.
 Those who came in every six weeks are now looking at every three months.
 Vish, an intelligent color scale that integrates with Phorest, forecasted a higher cost per client back in June 2020, and preliminary research has shown this to be the case.
 Salons are experiencing a 175% increase in their color costs, servicing customers that suddenly have a lower client frequency.